Skip to content

 There are several powerful models you can use, each with its own strengths.
 Some methods, like moving averages, are great for smoothing out noise and seeing a clearer trend.
 More complex models, like ARIMA, can capture intricate relationships within your data.
 And for those who need a robust and automated solution, tools like Facebook's Prophet can handle seasonality and holidays with ease.
 The key is to choose the right approach for your specific dataset and goals.
 At Cake, we help teams manage the entire AI stack, making it easier to deploy and manage these kinds of predictive models in a production environment.
 No matter which model you choose, the final step is always to measure its performance to ensure your forecasts are as accurate as possible.

-Use moving averages and smoothing methods
+Start with moving averages and smoothing

 Before diving into complex models, it's often helpful to start with smoothing techniques.
 Moving averages are a fantastic way to filter out the "noise" in your data and get a clearer view of the underlying trend.
 The Simple Moving Average (SMA) does this by calculating the average of a set number of past data points.
 It’s straightforward but treats all points equally.